v-chns/greenMate/README.md

 # GreenMate
 A home gardening app that utilizes artificial intelligence (AI) to raise awareness towards gardening and air pollution.
-Made by GoodWaffle for GDSC Indonesia's 2024 HackFest.
+Made by Team GoodWaffle using Flutter for GDSC Indonesia's 2024 HackFest.

+### How to Run the Application
+Download the APK file from the following folder -> [Download Here](https://drive.google.com/drive/folders/1a-ahbmjmFyxoGeQW7gvzpwa8hD2iSyme?usp=drive_link)

 ### Main Features